 How is carbon monoxide poisoning detected?

 Oxygen saturation monitors can be falsely reassuring in the setting of CO poisoning.
 Carboxyhemoglobin (CoHb) levels may be detected directly from either an arterial or venous blood gas sample with a high degree of correlation between results.
 A capillary gas is equally as effective and a lot less painful.
 Although high levels may give you a diagnosis, partially treated cases may already have low levels.

 Small, portable transcutaneous devices also exist but are not readily available in most EDs.

-Whilst immediate first aid involves removing the child from the source, high flow oxygen is the mainstay of treatment.
-The half-life of COHb is 320 minutes whilst breathing room air and about 30-90 minutes with an FiO2 of 1.0.
-With hyperbaric oxygen therapy reduces this time even further to only about 15 minutes (at 2.5 ATM and 100% O2) though there is controversy over its utility.
-We can only extrapolate from adult data as age less than 18 has been an exclusion criteria in all of the major trials.
-Whilst there have been positive and negative results the 2011 Cochrane review summarised the results nicely – there’s not enough evidence either way to determine whether HBO reduces the incidence of delayed neuropsychiatric damage.
-In the case of moderate to severe poisoning it would be worth consulting your local hyperbaric service.
+Whilst immediate first aid involves removing the child from the source, high-flow oxygen is the mainstay of treatment.
+The half-life of COHb is 320 minutes when breathing room air and about 30-90 minutes with a FiO2 of 1.0.
+With hyperbaric oxygen therapy reduces this time even further to only about 15 minutes (at 2.5 ATM and 100% O2) though there is controversy over its usefulness.
+We can only extrapolate from adult data as age less than 18 has been an exclusion criterion in all of the major trials.
+Whilst there have been positive and negative results, a 2011 Cochrane review summarized the results nicely – there’s not enough evidence, either way, to determine whether HBO reduces the incidence of delayed neuropsychiatric damage.
+In the case of moderate to severe poisoning, it would be worth consulting your local hyperbaric service.